-Please refer to the Clinical Education Handbook on myUSA under Clinical Education.
+Please refer to the Clinical Education Handbook on myUSA.

 Complaints

 The University of St. Augustine is committed to providing a learning and working environment in which complaints are addressed fairly and resolved promptly.
 All complaints are taken seriously.
 The procedure for handling complaints encourages informal conciliation, facilitates early resolution, and maintains individual privacy and confidentiality.